Three-Search/Colobot-Program/README.md

 Builder.cbot

 2. Load  the SatCom.cbot library program for each mission by editing the scene.txt file in the Colobot\data\levels\missions\chapterXXX\levelXXX folder and add script1="SatCom.cbot" to object Me under BeginObject section.
 For example, the scene.txt file for chapter003\level003 with title "On the Offensive" will look like the example below after adding script1="SatCom.cbot" to object Me under BeginObject section:

 BeginObject
 CreateObject pos= 0.00; 0.00 dir=0.0 type=SpaceShip run=1
 CreateObject pos= 0.00;-3.25 dir=1.5 type=Me script1="SatCom.cbot"

-3. In the bot Program Editor, declare an instance of the SatCom class, and you can call any function in the SatCom.cbot library program,.
-For example: extern void object::Tropica3()
+3. In the bot Program Editor, declare an instance of the SatCom class, and you can call any function in the SatCom.cbot library program.
+For example:

+extern void object::Tropica3()
 {
 	SatCom com();